 Domestic animals contribute 10 percent of the individuals and 39 percent of the biomass.
 Domestic chickens (Gallus gallus) are present, but not abundant.
-Both of the chicken individuals are probably females, represented by tarsometatarsii that do not have evidence of spurs.
+Both of the chicken individuals are probably females, represented by tarsometatarsii without evidence of spurs.
 Domestic mammals include pig (Sus scrofa) and cow (Bos taurus).
 Caprines are absent.
-Pigs contribute more individuals than do cows (5 percent compared to 2 percent), on a par with deer individuals.
+Pigs contribute more individuals than do cows (5%, compared to 2%), on a par with deer individuals.
 Beef, however, contributes 32 percent of the biomass and pork contributes 5 percent.